apacheignite/documentation/data-grid/topology-validation.md

 - `CACHE_NAME_2` in case cluster contain at least 2 nodes.

 ## Configuration
-The topology validator can be configured either from code or XML via `CacheConfiguration.setTopologyValidator(TopologyValidator)` method.
+Topology validator can be configured either from code or XML via `CacheConfiguration.setTopologyValidator(TopologyValidator)` method.